Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - Removed collision from teleporters so they don't block pawns or items.
 - The Bingo Viewer now has an option to always keep the window on top (under the Display menu).
 - Looking at Weeping Anna will no longer interrupt her death animation.
-- For GMDX we now set Hardcore mode when starting a game with combat difficulty 4 or higher (Realistic and Impossible).
+- For GMDX we now set Hardcore mode when starting a game with combat difficulty 4 or higher (such as when selecting Impossible/Realistic difficulty).
 - Fixed randomizing some of GMDX's invisible objects.
 - Fixed a bug with conversations referencing the player's kill counts in Mission 1 and Mission 2.
 - Added a timed race to Vandenberg Tunnels (in both the forward and backward directions): See how fast you can go!